 Workers' Compensation

-The purpose of the Workers' Compensation Act is to provide compensation to an employee for the loss of his or her opportunity to engage in work when the disability is occasioned by an injury suffered from an accident arising out of and during the course of their employment.
+The purpose of the Workers' Compensation Act is to provide compensation to an employee for the loss of their opportunity to engage in work when the disability is occasioned by an injury suffered from an accident arising out of and during the course of their employment.

 Prescriptions

 For approved Workers' Compensation claims, injured employees will be reimbursed for prescription costs.
-A pharmacy card should be used for all valid Workers' Compensation related prescriptions.
-The passphrase is 23219.
+A pharmacy card (use passphrase 23219) should be used for all valid Workers' Compensation related prescriptions.

 To locate a participating pharmacy, visit the Alius Health website or call 844-661-4463.